adrian-gomez/swaggard/README.md

 - `@response_root name` This is used to indicate that your action returns its response inside a root key element `name`.
 If not provided the root is omitted and the response its returned directly.
 - `@form_parameter`
 - `@parameter_list`

+If you want to generate documentation for all controllers even for those that don't have a tag do:
+    # config/initializers/swaggard.rb
+    Swaggard.configure do |config|
+      ...
+      config.ignore_untagged_controllers = false
+      ...
+    end

 ### Models